Fixed-Asset-Ratio-Trading/fixed-ratio-trading/LOCAL_TEST_DEPLOYMENT_GUIDE.md

 5. **Deploy to Devnet** - When ready, deploy to Solana devnet

 ---

+## 🎓 Key Learnings - Solana 2.2.12 Deployment

+After resolving deployment issues with Solana 2.2.12, here are the key points:

+### ✅ What Works (Proper Method)
+1. **Build Command**: Use `cargo build-sbf` (not `cargo build-bpf`)
+2. **Deployment**: Use `solana program deploy target/deploy/program.so` (let Solana handle the program ID)
+3. **Entrypoint**: Must include `entrypoint!(process_instruction);` in lib.rs
+4. **Program ID**: Update `declare_id!()` after deployment with the generated program ID

+### ❌ What Doesn't Work (Avoid These)
+1. Don't specify `--program-id` or `--keypair` for initial deployments
+2. Don't use mismatched program IDs between code and keypair
+3. Don't rely on Docker for compilation (native works fine now)
+4. Don't skip the entrypoint macro

+### 🔄 Proper Workflow
+1. Clean build: `cargo clean && cargo build-sbf`
+2. Start validator: `solana-test-validator --reset &`
+3. Deploy: `solana program deploy target/deploy/program.so`
+4. Update code with new program ID from deployment output
+5. Update all scripts and dashboard files with new program ID

 **🎉 Congratulations!** You now have a fully functional Fixed Ratio Trading deployment with comprehensive monitoring capabilities.